The64thGamer/cheeseepedia/content/wiki/gwen-and-the-magical-music-makers.md

 ### Configuration Options

-Similar to the “Mark Twain’s Showboat” variant of *Daniel and the Dixie Diggers,* Sally offered different configuration options for *Gwen and the Magical Music Makers*.
+Similar to the "Mark Twain’s Showboat" variant of *Daniel and the Dixie Diggers,* Sally offered different configuration options for *Gwen and the Magical Music Makers*.
 If requested, clients could convert the Merlin with Oscar Owl (Host Set) stage to operate on a turntable with alternative acts on their reverse sides.
 This was never implemented at any Enchanted Castle store with an installation, but is outlined by Sally as follows:

 **Host Set** - Santa Claus, Easter Bunny, or other animatronic characters. {{< cite 1 >}}